h4cklife/SpiderWasp/README.md

 ## Service Scripts

-If you need to run different services at different intervals, you can move the service_scripts/* files into the root SpiderWasp/ directory and run them from a cronjob at the required intervals.
-This may be necessary for services that are update with new posts more or less often than others.
+If you need to parse services at different intervals you can run the individual SpiderWasp/service_scripts from that working directory and initiate them from a cronjob at the required intervals.
+This may be necessary for services that are updated with new paste posts more or less frequently than others.

 Review the Supported Services section for details on the scripts/services that are still live and working.